andyalm/xrepo/README.md

 ### copy_pins

-Determines whether pinned assemblies will be copied to the location of the HintPath of the assembly reference they are overriding.
-If you use an real-time code analysis tool like ReSharper, you will want to enable this option
+Determines whether pinned assemblies will be copied to the HintPath location of the assembly reference they are overriding.
+If you use an real-time code analysis tool like ReSharper, you will want to enable this option.

 ### pin_warnings